About Us

 Medical Director

 Dr. Raubenolt joined the program as Medical Director in 2015.
 She spent nine years as a volunteer EMT-I in rural Ohio, which prompted her to change careers from teaching to medicine.
-Dr. Raubenolt has a Bachelors and Master’s degree in Education from Bowling Green State University and obtained a Master’s in Public Health and medical degree at The Ohio State University.
+Dr. Raubenolt has a Bachelor's and Master’s degree in Education from Bowling Green State University and obtained a Master’s in Public Health and medical degree at The Ohio State University.
 After graduating from medical school at Ohio State, Dr. Raubenolt completed her Emergency Medicine residency and EMS Fellowship at Western Michigan University in Kalamazoo, where she served as a medical control physician for the Kalamazoo County Medical Control Authority.
 Dr. Raubenolt is currently the EMS Medical Director at Cleveland Clinic Akron General, Akron Fire Department, Stow Fire Department and the Akron Fire/Police TEMS/SWAT team.

-Director, EMS Education
+Manager, EMS Education - Open

 EMSPrograms@ccf.org